What is Town Planning Rebellion?

 Of course, migration will continue to happen and this is a good thing but combined with taking a proactive global approach, we expect that future migration policy positively discriminate in favour of refugees, family reunions and people who feel that their role in healing the earth can be better served in Australia.

 At the same time, we need to keep challenging the neo-liberal line that populations must keep increasing in order to cater to our ageing population.
 In order for any population to stabilise we must expect to have a larger demographic of older people for a while.
-To deliberately grow the population in order to cater to an ageing one, only kicks the can further down the road.
-An ageing population is very manageable in a post-growth society as our economy will be a caring one and many growth-based activities such as construction (especially for new builds) will make way for roles that can better accommodate an older demographic.
+Deliberately growing the population in order to cater to an ageing one, only kicks the can further down the road.
+An ageing population is very manageable in a post-growth society as our economy will be focussed on welfare and many growth-based activities such as construction (especially for new-builds) can make way for roles that can better accommodate an older demographic.

 As populations start to stabilise across the world, the need to construct new dwellings to accommodate more people will reduce and the emphasis will transition to which buildings we should preserve.
 Sadly, many contemporary homes are so poorly constructed that they will have to be demolished with the space returned to non-human nature.
 Migration therefore will become less a catalyst for new construction and more an opportunity to renovate the most robust of our existing houses and communities.